The Crucial Role of Feasibility Study Contingency When Buying Land in Northern Virginia

 3) the sellers have an offer/offers in hand.
 In a competitive conditions, most sellers will have offer-review date.
 For example, if the house goes on the market on Thursday, the offer deadline date might fall on Monday night; this will allow as many interested buyers as possible to see a home in person and prepare an offer.
 Steps to buying a home.

 When you’re ready, taking into consideration the property’s status, I will help you determine how much to offer and which contingencies to include.
 In addition, I will provide a comparative market analysis (CMA).
-A CMA will show the list and final sale prices for similar homes that recently sold in that area.
+A CMA Report will show the list and final sale prices for similar homes that recently sold in that area.

 The traditional Offer Package in Northern Virginia, consists of: